jaroniejani/jaroniejani/README.md

 - 🌱 I’m currently learning about Ai
 - 💞️ I’m looking to collaborate on engineering related fields, particularly in design and mechanical projects
 - 📫 You can reach me via email.
-- 😄 Pronouns: Jaron
+- 😄 Pronouns: Mr. Jar
-- ⚡ Fun fact: I love science fictions.
+- ⚡ Fun fact: I love science fictions and DIY.

 <!---
 jaroniejani/jaroniejani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.